Skip To Main Content

 • Property limits to the number of portables we can add to a location, including water, sewer, restroom availability and access, and security.

-Without additional Bond or Levy funding for school construction, this issue requires urgent, creative attention and action to provide our students with the best learning environment.
+Without additional Bond funding for school construction, this issue requires urgent, creative attention and action to provide our students with the best learning environment.

 Puyallup School District is actively engaging with the community to address our schools' space and capacity issues.
 In April, we asked for your help, and more than 90 students, parents, and community members from across the district volunteered.
 Fifteen members from that list, representing a diverse cross-section of community members, will participate in 17 meetings over the next year to ensure that all perspectives are represented.